 Here’s an example of the contextual signup form on the Build category page with “Build” pre-selected:

 To make this better, the first email new subscribers receive is a request to update their profile and select this business phase and topics of interest.
 Even though this has only been active for a few days, nearly 70% of new signups immediately personalize their profile.
 (Yes!)

 Added SSL Security

-One of the first tasks in this whole project was securing the site and adding a SSL certificate to encrypt all information going to and leaving this site.
-This help protect the website and all visitors.
+One of the first tasks in this whole project was securing the site and adding an SSL certificate to encrypt all information going to and leaving this site.
+This helps to protect the website and all visitors.

 The old hosting provider couldn’t handle A Better Lemonade Stand’s traffic.
 It wasn’t unusual to have to wait 10+ seconds for a page to load.
 Unequivocally unacceptable.
 I was even finding myself avoiding going to my own blog to grab an image or link because of the painfully slow load times.

-To fix this, A Better Lemonade Stand has been upgraded to Traffic Planet Hosting, a top tier hosting provider.
+To fix this, A Better Lemonade Stand has been upgraded to WPX Hosting, a top tier hosting provider.
 Page load speeds have decreased to around 1 second from 10.

 Added a Content Delivery Network